Curetix/webfiction-scraper/docs/creating_configs.md

-# Creating Web Serial config files
+# Creating Web Fiction config files

 If you want to create a config file for the scraper, this little step-by-step guide will help you out.
 Also check out the documented example config in scraper/configs/Wandering_Inn_Volume_1.yaml.